binis2/code-generation/README.md

 ### Introduction

 This is a code generation library inspired by [lombok](https://projectlombok.org/) with the addition of generating/handling interfaces and reduced manual typing even more.
 There are some extensions that heavily support functional programming.

+**Note: Since version 1.0 the library uses and supports Java 17+ (Spring 6, Spring Boot 3, Hibernate 6 for specific modules) for Java 11+ (Spring 5, Spring Boot 2, Hibernate 5) support use version 0.x of the library.**

 ### Basics

 CodeGen library is based on object prototypes.
 Here is simple example.